The Haunting (1999 film): Plot

 Nell becomes determined to prove that the house is haunted.
-She finds Crain's hidden office and learns that he extensively used child labor in his cotton mills.
-He tortured and killed several orphans in his home, then burned their bodies in the fireplace.
+She finds Crain's hidden study and learns that he extensively used child labor in his cotton mills.
+He tortured and killed orphans in his home, then burned their bodies in the fireplace.
 She surmises that these children's spirits are trapped in the house, providing Crain with an "eternal family".
 Crain had a second wife named Carolyn, from whom Nell is descended.
-Dr. Marrow is skeptical of Nell's claims and soon reveals his true fear study to the group, but after a statue tries to drown him, he realizes Hill House is haunted.
-Nell later reveals to the group that she is related to Carolyn Crain and must help the children "move on" to the afterlife.
+Dr. Marrow is skeptical and reveals the truth of his fear study to the group, but after a statue tries to drown him, he realizes Hill House is haunted.
+Nell reveals that she is related to Carolyn Crain and must help the children move on to the afterlife.

-Dr. Marrow demands that everyone leave Hill House, but Hugh Crain's ghost traps them inside.
+The group tries to leave Hill House but Hugh Crain's ghost traps them inside.
 Luke defaces a portrait of Crain, enraging his spirit to decapitate Luke.
-When Crain himself manifests, Dr. Marrow and Theo hide in the house while Nell distracts him.
-Realizing that he thrived on the fear he created in children, Nell declares she is not afraid of him.
-Her declaration weakens the ghost and he is cast into a decorative bronze door depicting distressed children in a purgatory-like scene.
-He drags Nell with him, but the spirits release her and she dies.
-Nell’s soul, along with those of the freed children, rises to heaven.
+When Crain manifests, Nell realizes that he thrived on the fear he created in children and declares that she is not afraid of him.
+Her declaration weakens the ghost and he is cast into a decorative bronze door depicting the distressed children in purgatory.
+He drags Nell with him, but the benevolent spirits release her and she dies.
+Nell's soul, along with those of the freed children, rises to heaven.

-The following morning, Dr. Marrow and Theo meet the Dudleys at the front gate, where Mr. Dudley asks the doctor if he found out what he wanted to know.
-Dr. Marrow and Theo leave without saying a word, and leave Hill House behind.
+The following morning, Dr. Marrow and Theo meet the Dudleys at the front gate in silence and leave Hill House behind.